MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 #### 5.1.
 Increment version

-This is optional for testing purposes, open `package.json` in the root directory of the project, and increment the `"version"` (if the `"version"` is `0.1.0`, increase it to `0.2.0`).
+This is optional for testing purposes.
+Open `package.json` in the root directory of the project, and increment the `"version"` (if the `"version"` is `0.1.0`, increase it to `0.2.0`).

 #### 5.2.
 Build your Snap